vekatze/neut/book/src/how-to-execute-types.md

 ## Immediate Types

 Immediates like integers or floats don't have to be discarded or copied since they don't rely on memory-related operations like `malloc` or `free`.
-This fact is reflected in the resulting function that `int` or `float` are translated into:
+This fact is reflected in the function that `int` and `float` are translated into:

 ```neut
 define base.#.imm(selector, value) {